BdR76/GimpSpriteAtlas/readme.md

 sprite textures for use in games and websites.

 The plug-in takes several smaller images and compiles them into a single image.
-It uses a packing algorithm to use as litte space as possible in the final texture.
+It uses a packing algorithm to use as little space as possible in the final texture.
 And it exports a JSON, XML or CSS file with the sprite names and their coordinates within the compiled texture.